turbot/guardrails-docs/docs/runbooks/enterprise-install/update-tef/index.md

 You can refer to the updated  permission guide for [AWS Permissions for Turbot Guardrails Administrators](https://turbot.com/guardrails/docs/enterprise/FAQ/admin-permissions#aws-permissions-for-turbot-guardrails-administrators).

-### Network Issues
-When installing Turbot into an existing VPC, custom CloudFormation stack resources interact with AWS APIs.
-Correct network configuration is crucial.
-You can refer to the updated  networking guide for [Managing Network Configurations with Stacks](https://turbot.com/guardrails/docs/enterprise/installation/pre-installation#custom-network-pre-install-checklist).

 ### Stack Update Fails

 Identifying the initial error in a CloudFormation template's event stream is crucial for effective troubleshooting.
 It often provides the root cause of the issue, preventing unnecessary investigations into subsequent errors that might be cascading failures.

-- Navigate to `CloudFormation` service and select the failed stack.
-- Open `Events` tab, sort by `Timestamp` descending.
-- Open the Events tab, and identify the first event with a failed status e.g. `CREATE_FAILED`, `UPDATE_FAILED`, or `DELETE_FAILED`.
-- Examine error message for failure details such as invalid parameters, resource limits, etc.
+If the CloudFormation stack fails to update.
+Resolve the issue by referring to [Stack Update Fails](/guardrails/docs/runbooks/troubleshooting/update-tef/stack-update-fails#stack-update-fails).

 If you continue to encounter issues, please open a ticket with us at https://support.turbot.com and attach the relevant information to assist you more efficiently.